quartzjer/bounceboard/README.md

 You'll need `[xclip](https://github.com/astrand/xclip)` installed (available on all major platforms).
 The current version (0.13) only supports setting one target type, so for compatibility any incoming HTML or RTF is downconverted to just STRING.

-If you want rich text sync support you can use this [PR](https://github.com/astrand/xclip/pull/142) and the `bb -x ...` flag to enable it.
+If you want rich text sync support you can build xclip from master and then use the `bb -x ...` flag to enable it.

 ## Protocol